It when skin cells grow too fast and the body does not shed them quickly enough.

 - Adding one part of tea tree oil with 10 parts of shampoo

-Some people have reported allergic reactions to tea tree oil.
-These reactions may include severe rashes, redness, irritation, swelling, and burning.
-If a person experiences any adverse reactions, they should stop using the oil.
+Some people have reported allergic reactions, including severe rashes, redness, irritation, swelling, and burning.
+If these occur, the person should stop using the oil.

 A person should never drink tea tree oil.
 Swallowing tea tree oil has been linked to: